Exceptional isomorphism: Alternating groups and symmetric groups

-There are also some coincidences with symmetries of regular polyhedra: the alternating group A5 agrees with the icosahedral group (itself an exceptional object), and the double cover of the alternating group A5 is the binary icosahedral group.
+There are also some coincidences with symmetries of regular polyhedra: the alternating group A5 agrees with the chiral icosahedral group (itself an exceptional object), and the double cover of the alternating group A5 is the binary icosahedral group.

 Trivial group

 The trivial group arises in numerous ways.
 The trivial group is often omitted from the beginning of a classical family.
 For instance: